Nepal Travel Guide Part Four : Annapurna Circuit Trekking

-The trail lies between Dhaulagiri (8167m) and Annapurna (8091m) — the 7th and 10th highest peaks globally, respectively.
+The trail lies between Dhaulagiri (8167m) and Annapurna (8091m), the 7th and 10th highest peaks globally.
 The Round Annapurna Trek offers spectacular views of mountains peaks like Gangapurna, Lamjung Himal, Manaslu, Pisang Peak, Chulu East, Chulu West, Nilgiri, Tukuche Peaks, and the omnipresent Machhapuchhre or the Fishtail.
 You will also be walking through the deepest gorge in the world between Annapurna and Nilgiri mountains at Andhagalchhi (2,520m), which lies more than 5,000 meters below the summit of Mt Annapurna, making hiking the Annapurna Circuit Trekking a lifetime experience for many.

 Annapurna Circuit Trekking Route Info:

 This 15-day Annapurna Circuit Trekking begins with a scenic drive to Chamje from Kathmandu.
-The trail then traverses the Marshyangdi River valley passing through the villages of Dharapani, Chame, and Pisang before climbing to the Manang Village.
+The trail traverses the Marshyangdi River valley, passing through Dharapani, Chame, and Pisang villages before climbing to the Manang Village.
 You will see Chortens, mani walls, and colorful prayer flags as you gain altitude, hinting that you are entering the Buddhist countryside.

 Annapurna Base Camp Trekking Guide Itinerary: